 • DMA, State University of New York-Stonybrook

-Hartig earned degrees from New England Conservatory (MM), The Ohio State University (BME) and the State University of New York at Stony Brook (DMA).
-Major teachers and career mentors have included the legendary Harold Wright, Robert Marcellus, Charles Neidich, Michele Zukovsky, George Silfies, Donald McGinnis, Robert Titus, Marshall Haddock, David Hite, and renowned pianist Artur Balsam, violinist Roman Totenberg, and flutist Sam Baron.
+Hartig earned degrees from The Ohio State University (BME), New England Conservatory (MM), and the State University of New York at Stony Brook (DMA).
+Her principal teachers and mentors include Harold Wright, Robert Marcellus, Charles Neidich, Michele Zukovsky, George Silfies, Donald McGinnis, Robert Titus, David Hite, and renowned chamber music coaches Artur Balsam, Roman Totenberg and Sam Baron.
+She previously taught at Michigan State University, Ball State University, and the Oberlin Conservatory.

 People Filters: